By Cathy Jones

 Ford Park is bounded by James Street, Water St and Maria St and the Cooks River, Strathfield South.
 It is one of the parks located on the foreshore of the Cooks River accessible via the Cooks River Cycle and Pedestrian path.

-Ford Park is located on land granted to James Wilshire in 1808 and known as ‘Wilshire’s Farm’.
-Wilshire’s grant runs from Redmire Road to the Cooks River and is bounded at the east by The Boulevarde and Coronation Parade.
+Ford Park is located on the original 1808 James Wilshire land grant known as ‘Wilshire’s Farm’.
+Wilshire’s grant runs from today’s Redmyre Road Strathfield to the Cooks River and is bounded at the east by The Boulevarde and Coronation Parade.

-Ford Park was named in honour of Ebenezer Ford [d.1932].
-Ford was Mayor of Enfield [1915-17, 1920-29] and is credited for the straightening of the Cooks River, a popular view of the day.
+Ford Park was named in honour of Ebenezer Ford [d.1932], Mayor of Enfield [1915-17, 1920-29].
+Ford was an advocate for the concreting of the Cooks River, a popular view of the day.